jamsinclair/jump-n-bump/README.md

 ## Development

 1. First run: `npm install`
-1. To rebuild `npm run build`
-1. To rebuild whenever files change `npm run watch`
+1. To start the dev environment `npm run watch` (reloads on file changes and starts developer server)
-1. Open `game/index.html` in a browser to play
+1. Open `http://localhost:9000` in a browser to play

-## Debugging

-To make the level selector work locally when running index.html, use firefox:
-* Goto about:config
-* Set privacy.file_unique_origin to false while testing to allow local CORS requests
-* Set back to true after you're done debugging for maximum privacy and security
+To build production assets for upload run: `npm run build`